-- To start this section, write the markup phrase of the intended difficulty level (as shown above). - Leave a space and then write | FA | (for "follow along"). - Leave another space and write the name of the section (use only an initial capital letter, as well as capitals for proper nouns). - In the next line, write a line of 80 minuses/dashes (-).
-Ensure that your text editor does not replace the default minus/dash character with a long dash or other character. - Write a short introduction to the section, explaining its purpose.
-Then give detailed (click-by-click) instructions on the procedure to be demonstrated. - In each section, include internal links, external links and screenshots as needed. - Try to end each section with a short paragraph that concludes it and leads naturally to the next section, if possible.
+- 1. To start this section, write the markup phrase of the intended difficulty level (as shown above). - 2.
+Leave a space and then write Follow Along:. - 3.
+Leave another space and write the name of the section (use only an initial capital letter, as well as capitals for proper nouns). - 4.
+In the next line, write a line of minuses/dashes (-), not shorter than the section title. - 5.
+Write a short introduction to the section, explaining its purpose.
+Then give detailed (click-by-click) instructions on the procedure to be demonstrated. - 6.
+In each section, include internal links, external links and screenshots as needed. - 7.
+Try to end each section with a short paragraph that concludes it and leads naturally to the next section, if possible.